 meet your specialist trainers Jo & Graham Milgrew

-I have been working as a dog trainer and behaviour therapist for many years in the Southend, Wickford and Basildon area.
+Hello, welcome to dog training Basildon.
+Our names are Jo and Graham and we are your local dog behaviour therapists.
+We also service Wickford and Southend.
+I have been working as a dog trainer and behaviour therapist for many years your area.
 Graham has many years of dog handling experience assisting me with reactive dogs and has recently joined Bark Busters as a qualified trainer in his own right.
 We are proud to say that this year is the fourth time Graham and I will running a fun dog show at the All About Dogs Show at Garon Park in Southend where we raise money for local dog charities.

 How we help you